GustavoMeloScheidt/GustavoMeloScheidt/README.md

 ---

-> "I am passionate about using technology to make a real impact on people's lives, especially in healthcare."
+> "My goal is to use technology to make a real impact on people's lives."